kevin386/redis-in-action/README.md

-code shards from <Redis In Action>
+code shards from
+> "Redis In Action"